LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 ## FHIR HTTP API
 The HL7 FHIR specification is more than just a data format.
 It defines an [HTTP API](https://hl7.org/fhir/R4B/http.html) for creating, reading, updating, deleting, and searching over FHIR resources.

-The IBM FHIR Server implements a linear versioning scheme for resources, fully implements `vread` and `history` interactions, and supports version-aware updates.
+The LinuxForHealth FHIR Server implements a linear versioning scheme for resources, fully implements `vread` and `history` interactions, and supports version-aware updates.

-By default, the IBM FHIR Server allows all supported API interactions (`create`, `read`, `vread`, `history`, `search`, `update`, `patch`, and `delete`).
+By default, the LinuxForHealth FHIR Server allows all supported API interactions (`create`, `read`, `vread`, `history`, `search`, `update`, `patch`, and `delete`).
 However, it is possible to configure which of these interactions are allowed on a per-resource-type basis.
 See the [user guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide#412-fhir-rest-api) for details.

 ### HTTP Headers
-The IBM FHIR Server supports headers to modify the behavior of interactions according to the HL7 FHIR specification [HTTP API summary](https://hl7.org/fhir/R4B/http.html#summary) with the following changes/additions:
+The LinuxForHealth FHIR Server supports headers to modify the behavior of interactions according to the HL7 FHIR specification [HTTP API summary](https://hl7.org/fhir/R4B/http.html#summary) with the following changes/additions:

 | Interaction    | Path         | Verb          | Header                    | Description |
 | -------------- | ------------ | ------------- | ------------------------- | ----------- |